xamarin/xamarin-forms-samples/UserInterface/FrameDemos/README.md

 ---
 name: Xamarin.Forms - Frame Demos
-description: "The Frame control is used to wrap another view with a border that can be configured with color, shadow and other options."
+description: "The Frame class is a layout used to wrap a view with a border that can be configured with color, shadow and other options."
 page_type: sample
 languages:
 - csharp